Fact-checked by the SnapMessages editorial team

 Report the hack directly to your email provider using their official reporting channels.
 This helps them investigate whether the breach originated from their end, flag the attacker’s known IP addresses, and potentially assist with account recovery.
 Google, Microsoft, and Yahoo all have dedicated security incident reporting pathways.

-If the hack led to unauthorized financial transactions, report it to your bank within 60 days of the statement date.
+When the hack led to unauthorized financial transactions, report it to your bank within 60 days of the statement date.
 Under the Electronic Fund Transfer Act, you may be entitled to a full refund of fraudulent transfers reported within that window.
-Time limits matter here — do not delay.
+Time limits matter here, do not delay.
+Institutions like Chase and Bank of America each have dedicated fraud lines available 24 hours a day.

 Build Long-Term Defenses to Prevent the Next Attack